 - After steps 1-4 are completed, apply to take the certification examination.

-Candidates will choose their own date and location to take the test (no less than 30 days prior to submitting your application) and find a proctor to administer the exam.
+Candidates will choose their own date and location to take the exam.
+Applications should be submitted no less than 30 days before the selected exam date.
+The candidate will find a proctor to administer the exam.
 The proctor can be any professional (another educator, administrator, librarian…etc…no friends or family members).
 There is a place on the exam application to where you will specify this information.
-Once the main office receives the completed application packet and fee, they will hold the file until about two weeks prior to the specified exam date and then mail your test directly to the proctor.
+Once the main office receives the completed application packet and fee, they will hold the file until about two weeks prior to the specified exam date and then mail your exam directly to the proctor.
 Exam testing is also offered at ICEA's annual convention at a reduced fee.

 - Part I - ICEA and Family-centered Maternity Care

 - Part II - Informed Decision-making and Evidence-based Teaching

 - Part III - Teaching Skills for the Childbirth Educator

 - Part IV - Curriculum Development